AzimsTech/Camera2API-MIUI10-Fix-Redmi4A/README.md

     system\lib\hw\camera.msm8937.so

-This module also adds camera2api support in the build.prop systemlessly.
+This module also adds camera2api support in the build.prop systemlessly, so you don't have to.
 This is done by editing build.prop to add or enable "persist.camera.HAL3.enabled=1".

 # Trobleshooting
 1. Install Camera2 Probe from playstore to check if it working.